Russia names nine U.S.-backed news outlets likely to be labelled 'foreign agents'

 Russia’s broadside against U.S. media is part of the fallout from allegations that the Kremlin interfered in the U.S. presidential election last year in favour of Donald Trump.

-U.S. intelligence officials accuse the Kremlin of using Russian media organisations it finances to influence U.S. voters.
-This week Russian state broadcaster RT complied with a U.S. request to register a U.S.-based affiliate company as a “foreign agent”, under the Foreign Agent Registration Act (FARA).
+U.S. intelligence officials accuse the Kremlin of using Russian media organisations it finances to influence U.S. voters, and this week Washington required Russian state broadcaster RT to register a U.S.-based affiliate company as a “foreign agent”.

-The Kremlin has denied meddling in the election and said U.S. restrictions on Russian broadcasters amount to an attack on free speech.
-The new media law in Russia is retaliation, it has said.
+The Kremlin denies meddling in the election and has said the restrictions on Russian broadcasters in the United States amount to an attack on free speech.
+The new media law in Russia is retaliation, it says.

-A U.S. State Department spokesperson said Washington was watching the draft legislation “carefully to see whether it is passed and how it is implemented”.

-“As we have told our Russian interlocutors, FARA promotes transparency without restricting or limiting expression.”

 The draft legislation states that Russian authorities can designate foreign media as “foreign agents”, making them subject to the same requirements that are applied to foreign-funded non-governmental organisations under a 2012 law.